mongodb/docs/source/reference/mongos.rst

    firewall restrictions have been implemented to protect the integrity of your database.

-.. option:: --maxCons <number>
+.. option:: --maxConns <number>

    Specifies the maximum number of simultaneous connections that :option:`mongos` will accept.
-This setting will have no effect if it is higher than your operating system's configured maximum connection tracking threshold.
+This setting will have no effect if the value of this setting is higher than your operating system's configured maximum connection tracking threshold.

+   This is particularly useful for :option:`mongos` if you have a client that creates a number of collections but allows them to timeout rather than close the collections.
+When you set :setting:`maxConns`, ensure the value is slightly higher than the size of the connection pool or the total number of connections to prevent erroneous connection spikes from propagating to the members of a :term:`shard` cluster.

 .. option:: --objcheck